-Mom Catches Dogs Having Sex And The Pics Are Scarring
+Mom Catches Dogs Having Intimate Sex While She's Away And The Pics Are Scarring

 This summer, a film called "The Secret Life of Pets" was released in theaters all across America.

 A.O.
 Scott, the esteemed film critic for the New York Times had this to say about the feature film: